 - Mystery Stalker

-- Peter and Mary Jane are still pregnant, but moved back to New
+- Peter and Mary Jane are pregnant with a girl

 - Thorpe wanting to kill Spider-Man for unknown reasons

 - Peter is the clone and Ben is the "real Peter"